 Fatalities in the sport of football are rare but tragic events.
-A total of nine direct and indirect fatalities were recorded for the 2018 football season out of 16 fatalities collected by NCCSIR.
+A total of 17 direct and indirect fatalities were recorded for the 2019 football season out of 20 fatalities collected by NCCSIR.
 Even though the rate of direct fatal injuries was very low on a 100,000 participant basis, the majority occurred during competition situations.
 It should be noted that practices outnumber the number of game exposures because there are typically five practice sessions for every one game and all players participate during practices.
-This 2018 report continues the 10-year trend of direct fatal events at an overall rate of 0.021 per 100,000 football participants (FIGURE II).
+This 2019 report continues the 10-year trend of direct fatal events at an overall rate of 0.07 per 100,000 football participants (FIGURE II).
 Roughly 80% of brain football-related fatalities from 1990 to 2010 occurred during competition (Boden et al. 2013) and the current year's results continue this trend.
-In 2018, two high school football athletes died from direct traumatic injuries - brain trauma and cervical spine injury.
-The past 10 years from 2009-2018, there were 6 direct traumatic injuryrelated deaths in college football compared to 2 deaths the previous 10 years from 1999-2008 - a three-fold difference between the 2 periods.
+In 2019, two high school football athletes and 1 middle school athlete died from direct traumatic brain injuries.
+There has been no change in the number of direct traumatic injury-related deaths in high school and middle school football the past 10 years from 2010-2019 compared to the previous 10 years from 2000-2009 (35 deaths each period).
+However, the past 10 years from Annual Football Survey 2019

+2010-2019, there were 7 direct traumatic injury-related deaths in college football compared to 1 death the previous 10 years from 2000-2009 - a seven-fold difference between the 2 periods.

-There were no fatal traumatic internal organ injuries captured in 2018.
+There were no fatal traumatic internal organ injuries captured in 2019.
 Fatal traumatic internal organ injuries are rare (less than one per year captured by NCCSIR); from 1990-2010 NCCSIR recorded three fatal traumatic internal organ injuries in high school football (Boden et al. 2013).